Ayushburman/Health-Guide/SCTday2.md

 Here is a clean **R
 Breathing is the continuous movement of air into and out of the lungs.
-It is unique
+It i
 * **Automatic** (controlled by the bra
 * **Voluntary** (can be consciously controlled)